 There are numerous quality control laboratories water consumption both public and private.
 Under current legislation, the Ministry made an official census of control laboratories water consumption in Spain.
 You can consult the list of laboratories in the website of the Ministry.
 But first you should ask your water company for a water report.

-1. The tap water in Spain is generally of high quality but tastes and smells poor in some areas mostly due to the chlorine being added.
+1. The tap water in Spain is generally of high quality but tastes and smells poor in many areas mostly due to hard water and the chlorine being added.